This is Your Niagara

 Every year as a homeowner, you pay your Regional property tax bill.
 Or if you're renting, you pay your landlord who then pays their Regional tax bill.
 By paying that bill, those dollars go towards the Niagara Region budget.

-Learn how the budget is made
+Learn how the Niagara Region budget is built.

 What your budget supports

 A lot of what we do is required by the Ontario provincial government.
 Some of what we do is delivering traditional services that you and your neighbours believe to be important to your community.
-The rest of what we do are the good things that make the community function safely and smoothly, and in the end, better.
+The rest of what we do are the good things that make the community function safely and smoothly and in the end, better.
+The way we make these things happen is guided by our Council Strategic Priorities and the budget pays for all of it.

-Key areas
+Key areas of investment

 In 2026, we are focused on two key areas: